-The Bill Walsh scholarship is new for 2017-18, in honor of the late author and Washington Post copy editor.
+The Bill Walsh scholarship began in 2017-18 in honor of the late author and Washington Post copy editor.
 The ACES Education Fund is honored to provide the framework for this award, which, through the generosity of donors, pays the winner $3,000.

 In addition, as in previous years, the Education Fund will award the $2,500 Aubespin scholarship and four $1,500 scholarships.